Choose QA tests

 For a sense of how we at Optimizely Feature Experimentation uses these tools, see the blog on Automation Testing Feature Flags

 |Example Use Cases||Mocks during development|

-Whitelist a test runner, so you always see the variation you want the test to assert against.
+Allowlist a test runner so you always see the variation you want the test to assert against.